microsoft/reactxp/docs/docs/extensions/imagesvg.md

 This component displays a vector image (SVG format).
 Props control the fill color, stroke color and stroke width.

 The path(s) are specified using the standard SVG string format.
 Paths must be specified in a nested SvgPath component instance.
 Multiple SvgPath children can be specified, each with different stroke and fill parameters.
+SvgRect children are also supported at this time, with the limited props available in react-native-svg.

 To install: ```npm install reactxp-imagesvg``` or  ```yarn add reactxp-imagesvg```